Fiserv/Commerce-Hub/docs/3DSecure-Wallets/Apple-Pay/Apple-Pay-App.md

 - Under 'Apple Pay' click '+' and add the merchant id's registered in the portal, which in turn will be added to the entitlements file.
 - Now the Xcode is set-up for coding.

-## Step 5: Configuring Apple Pay SDK
+## Step 5: Test the Integration

+From the Apple Pay SDK test the merchant account integration

 - Merchant id: Enter any valid merchant id registered in the apple portal.
 This gives the capability for a single user to use multiple merchant id's
 - Amount: Enter the amount of the transaction